 So if you are planning on visiting Turkey and then heading into Georgia don’t bother flying if you have the time, take the train across Turkey.

 Useful links for train travel in Turkey and Georgia:

 Seat61 is the best site in the world to plan and get information on train travel.

 This is Seat61’s Turkey section for loads of info on the practical side of this train journey.

 The Lonely Planet Turkey (Travel Guide) is great to help plan your journeys in Turkey.

-See how the trip in Georgia was in my post about it here.
+You can see how the trip to Georgia (and Armenia) was in my post about it here.

-If you liked this article about train travel from Turkey to Georgia a share would be appreciated! –
+If you liked this article about taking the train from Turkey to Georgia a share would be appreciated! –